sanderbroos/jas-rush-hour/README.md

 ### Algorithms:
 Short summary of the algorithms this repository contains.
 * Astar:
+    Solves by searching based on priority using heuristic.
+No heuristic = BFS.
+Slow and moderate precise
 * Breadth_first:
     Solves by searching the width.
 Slow but very precise.
 * Depth_first: